 Darigan Posted April 2, 2010 Report Posted April 2, 2010 I have some poems I wrote a few years ago before I got writers block.... they aren't great but i'll post them here for critic [quote] The Box In the box are untold things things that go bump in the night yet things that make men laugh In the box lies furry hairy things darkness completly and legs a plenty the things in the box give quite a fright to any mother who finds hiding rather then fighting a sutible situation In the box there are many eyes ever watching for anything coming its way to snatch in its silk of false love a snack for later once poor beasts have worn themselves out In the box... whats that you say the box is moving oh my [/quote] [quote] Loves End My heart an open casket stiff as a board numb as ice I've loved once twice three times too many each end with heartbreak and regrets My eyes open to pain never seen by child's eyes my heart my soul shredded to pieces yet i go on I love again make mistakes and my heart patched together falls apart all the easier as the darkness falls you know pain while i know only loneliness [/quote] [quote] Hates Beginning I look into your eyes stare you down and feel the utmost urge to rip your cold heart from your chest if one exists Thoughts run through my head of all the lasting tortures I'd love to put you through vengeance seems such a small word to the damages you've done me A fist to your face as you threaten me more down you go my anger recedes diminished for now [/quote] [quote] Happy Times The weather glows from the passing storms as time rolls on and depression fades trailed by sadness and fear all lost to the smile on your face that brightens even the worst of days I look at you and know nothing bad will ever last your grin, your very laugh scares away all my deepest hurts knowing your here forever and always until god holds out his arms to you and calls your sweet name fills me the greatest joy just to be your friend [/quote] [quote] The End The end is near it is very close at hand when they close the door and lock the gate death has come and gone In a place once cheery with life now stands but a lonesome tree the leaves dead on the ground have turned the sorts of colors seen in paintings of an end on the brink of showing itself Death has come and gone but it did not step here until all that was happy had had its fun [/quote] Quote

 Malaikat Maut Posted November 29, 2010 Author Report Posted November 29, 2010 Some know but most do not that my wife and I recently had our first child, a wonderful little boy.
 Before he was born we had this poem engraved, along with his name, on a wooden plaque which now hangs on the wall of his room.
 I came to find out shortly thereafter that my father also dedicated the poem to me before I was born.
 Not only is it a wonderful piece, it holds great meaning for me personally.
-So, I've chosen to revive this thread by posting "If" by Rudyard Kipling [quote]If you can keep your head when all about you Are losing theirs and blaming it on you; If you can trust yourself when all men doubt you, But make allowance for their doubting too; If you can wait and not be tired by waiting, Or, being lied about, don't deal in lies, Or, being hated, don't give way to hating, And yet don't look too good, nor talk too wise; If you can dream - and not make dreams your master; If you can think - and not make thoughts your aim; If you can meet with triumph and disaster And treat those two imposters just the same; If you can bear to hear the truth you've spoken Twisted by knaves to make a trap for fools, Or watch the things you gave your life to broken, And stoop and build 'em up with wornout tools; If you can make one heap of all your winnings And risk it on one turn of pitch-and-toss, And lose, and start again at your beginnings And never breath a word about your loss; If you can force your heart and nerve and sinew To serve your turn long after they are gone, And so hold on when there is nothing in you Except the Will which says to them: "Hold on"; If you can talk with crowds and keep your virtue, Or walk with kings - nor lose the common touch; If neither foes nor loving friends can hurt you; If all men count with you, but none too much; If you can fill the unforgiving minute With sixty seconds' worth of distance run - Yours is the Earth and everything that's in it, And - which is more - you'll be a Man my son![/quote] Yala Sviseusen, Ackshan Bemunah, Atrumist and 1 other 4 Quote
+So, I've chosen to revive this thread by posting "If" by Rudyard Kipling [quote]If you can keep your head when all about you Are losing theirs and blaming it on you; If you can trust yourself when all men doubt you, But make allowance for their doubting too; If you can wait and not be tired by waiting, Or, being lied about, don't deal in lies, Or, being hated, don't give way to hating, And yet don't look too good, nor talk too wise; If you can dream - and not make dreams your master; If you can think - and not make thoughts your aim; If you can meet with triumph and disaster And treat those two imposters just the same; If you can bear to hear the truth you've spoken Twisted by knaves to make a trap for fools, Or watch the things you gave your life to broken, And stoop and build 'em up with wornout tools; If you can make one heap of all your winnings And risk it on one turn of pitch-and-toss, And lose, and start again at your beginnings And never breath a word about your loss; If you can force your heart and nerve and sinew To serve your turn long after they are gone, And so hold on when there is nothing in you Except the Will which says to them: "Hold on"; If you can talk with crowds and keep your virtue, Or walk with kings - nor lose the common touch; If neither foes nor loving friends can hurt you; If all men count with you, but none too much; If you can fill the unforgiving minute With sixty seconds' worth of distance run - Yours is the Earth and everything that's in it, And - which is more - you'll be a Man my son![/quote] Yala Sviseusen, Ackshan Bemunah, Tarquinus and 1 other 4 Quote

 Ackshan Bemunah Posted December 20, 2013 Report Posted December 20, 2013 (edited) The Love-Song of J. Alfred Prufrock By T.S.
 Eliot S’io credesse che mia risposta fosse A persona che mai tornasse al mondo, Questa fiamma staria senza piu scosse.
 Ma perciocche giammai di questo fondo Non torno vivo alcun, s’i’odo il vero, Senza tema d’infamia ti rispondo.
 Let us go then, you and I, When the evening is spread out against the sky Like a patient etherized upon a table; Let us go, through certain half-deserted streets, The muttering retreats Of restless nights in one-night cheap hotels And sawdust restaurants with oyster-shells: Streets that follow like a tedious argument Of insidious intent To lead you to an overwhelming question. . .
 10 Oh, do not ask, "What is it?"
 Let us go and make our visit.
 In the room the women come and go Talking of Michelangelo.
 The yellow fog that rubs its back upon the window-panes The yellow smoke that rubs its muzzle on the window-panes Licked its tongue into the corners of the evening Lingered upon the pools that stand in drains, Let fall upon its back the soot that falls from chimneys, Slipped by the terrace, made a sudden leap, 20 And seeing that it was a soft October night Curled once about the house, and fell asleep.
 And indeed there will be time For the yellow smoke that slides along the street, Rubbing its back upon the window-panes; There will be time, there will be time To prepare a face to meet the faces that you meet; There will be time to murder and create, And time for all the works and days of hands That lift and drop a question on your plate; 30 Time for you and time for me, And time yet for a hundred indecisions And for a hundred visions and revisions Before the taking of a toast and tea.
 In the room the women come and go Talking of Michelangelo.
 And indeed there will be time To wonder, "Do I dare?" and, "Do I dare?"
 Time to turn back and descend the stair, With a bald spot in the middle of my hair— 40 [They will say: "How his hair is growing thin!"]
 My morning coat, my collar mounting firmly to the chin, My necktie rich and modest, but asserted by a simple pin— [They will say: "But how his arms and legs are thin!"]
 Do I dare Disturb the universe?
 In a minute there is time For decisions and revisions which a minute will reverse.
 For I have known them all already, known them all; Have known the evenings, mornings, afternoons, 50 I have measured out my life with coffee spoons; I know the voices dying with a dying fall Beneath the music from a farther room.
 So how should I presume?
 And I have known the eyes already, known them all— The eyes that fix you in a formulated phrase, And when I am formulated, sprawling on a pin, When I am pinned and wriggling on the wall, Then how should I begin To spit out all the butt-ends of my days and ways?
 60 And how should I presume?
 And I have known the arms already, known them all— Arms that are braceleted and white and bare [But in the lamplight, downed with light brown hair!]
 Is it perfume from a dress That makes me so digress?
 Arms that lie along a table, or wrap about a shawl.
 And should I then presume?
 And how should I begin? . . . . .
 Shall I say, I have gone at dusk through narrow streets 70 And watched the smoke that rises from the pipes Of lonely men in shirt-sleeves, leaning out of windows? . . .
 I should have been a pair of ragged claws Scuttling across the floors of silent seas. . . . . .
 And the afternoon, the evening, sleeps so peacefully!
 Smoothed by long fingers, Asleep . . . tired . . . or it malingers, Stretched on the floor, here beside you and me.
 Should I, after tea and cakes and ices, Have the strength to force the moment to its crisis?
 80 But though I have wept and fasted, wept and prayed, Though I have seen my head (grown slightly bald) brought in upon a platter, I am no prophet–and here's no great matter; I have seen the moment of my greatness flicker, And I have seen the eternal Footman hold my coat, and snicker, And in short, I was afraid.
 And would it have been worth it, after all, After the cups, the marmalade, the tea, Among the porcelain, among some talk of you and me, Would it have been worth while, 90 To have bitten off the matter with a smile, To have squeezed the universe into a ball To roll it toward some overwhelming question, To say: "I am Lazarus, come from the dead, Come back to tell you all, I shall tell you all" If one, settling a pillow by her head, Should say, "That is not what I meant at all.
 That is not it, at all."
 And would it have been worth it, after all, Would it have been worth while, 100 After the sunsets and the dooryards and the sprinkled streets, After the novels, after the teacups, after the skirts that trail along the floor— And this, and so much more?— It is impossible to say just what I mean!
 But as if a magic lantern threw the nerves in patterns on a screen: Would it have been worth while If one, settling a pillow or throwing off a shawl, And turning toward the window, should say: "That is not it at all, That is not what I meant, at all."
 110 . . . . .
 No!
 I am not Prince Hamlet, nor was meant to be; Am an attendant lord, one that will do To swell a progress, start a scene or two Advise the prince; no doubt, an easy tool, Deferential, glad to be of use, Politic, cautious, and meticulous; Full of high sentence, but a bit obtuse; At times, indeed, almost ridiculous— Almost, at times, the Fool.
 I grow old . . .
 I grow old . . .
 120 I shall wear the bottoms of my trousers rolled.
 Shall I part my hair behind?
 Do I dare to eat a peach?
 I shall wear white flannel trousers, and walk upon the beach.
 I have heard the mermaids singing, each to each.
 I do not think they will sing to me.
 I have seen them riding seaward on the waves Combing the white hair of the waves blown back When the wind blows the water white and black.
 We have lingered in the chambers of the sea By sea-girls wreathed with seaweed red and brown 130 Till human voices wake us, and we drown.
 Edited December 20, 2013 by Ackshan Bemunah lashtal 1 Quote